wvides/tracing-demo/README.md

 - Change services to return and report errors randomly
 - Automate grafana manual configuration steps
 - Add built in container that will make requests to the endpoints

+## Challenges that will come for us if we ever want to use a stack like this

+- How do you rotate loki logs
+- How do you run this in kubernetes?
+- How do you work with retries